hawkore/assembly-mule4-distribution-hk/README.md

 ![connector](assets/core-extension.png)

+*All company names, logos, brand names and trademarks are property of their respective owners.
+All company, product and service names used in this website are for identification purposes only.*

-- Requirements
+## Requirements

 	-  Java >= 1.8.0_151
 	-  Maven >= 3.3.0
     -  Docker running on local machine

-- Clone
+## Clone

 	-  Clone this project: `git clone http://github.com/hawkore/assembly-mule4-distribution-hk.git`
 	-  Change to directory: `cd assembly-mule4-distribution-hk`

-Versions so far:
+## Versions so far

 | image:version                                | Other tags | From                     |
 | -------------------------------------------- | ---------- | ------------------------ |